How Underbite Correction Actually Works

 Only Cosmetic Concerns Driving Treatment

-An underbite can be unsightly, and researchers say that people tend to experience an improved quality of life when therapy is over and they look better.
+An underbite can be unsightly, and researchers say that people tend to experience an improved quality of life when therapy is over, and they look better.

 But underbites also strain muscles and teeth.
 Sometimes, they make cleaning hard.
 It's reasonable to fix the issue to protect overall health.

-Consult a professional.
+Consult a Professional

 If you have a minor to moderate overbite, you might start with a consultation with an aligner company.
-This comes in the form of an impression kit you’ll use at home to take molds of your teeth.
+This comes in the form of an impression kit you’ll use at home to take impressions of your teeth.
 A doctor will review these impressions and determine if their aligner product can correct your underbite.

 If you aren’t a candidate for aligners, talk to an orthodontist about the best treatment path for you.
 Severe overbites may require a combination of approaches like surgery, braces, or aligners.